akruszewski/gibl/manuscript/chapter2.md

 126
 ```

-This is what makes it hard to reason about programs, they modify the values so some procedures might return different values.
+This is what makes it hard to reason about programs - when some of the values are modified, some procedures might return different values.
 Thus, care must be taken when using mutation.
-We will use mutation in our peer-to-peer implementation later.
+However, we will use mutation in our peer-to-peer implementation later which will make things slightly simpler.

 ### 2.4.13.
 Structures